 Fish, small birds, rats, hedgehogs, hamsters, sugar gliders, gerbils, guinea pigs, amphibians, and small reptiles are considered Small Pets and must be properly registered with Pet Life before residing on campus.
 Small Pets must be registered online.
 Small Pets are permitted in all housing complexes.

 Pets that fit within the Pet Policy may be brought onto campus for day visits.
 This includes family pets being brought onto campus by parents, siblings, guardians, etc. for any period of time.
 Visiting pets are not allowed to reside on campus overnight without prior approval.
 All Visiting pets must be registered with Pet Life, prior to being brought on campus.
 Visiting pets must be registered online.

 Pet Life Staff has the final authority to decide which pets, domestic animals, or other animals are permitted to reside or visit campus.

 Small pets are permitted in all complexes as long as they are secured in a cage with a lid.
 Snakes must be less than four feet long and non-venomous.
 A wet aquarium should not exceed twenty gallons.
 A terrarium may not exceed 40 gallons.
-Cage size cannot exceed four feet tall or four feet wide.
+Cage size cannot exceed four feet on any side.
 Each student may have an aquarium or a terrarium or a four foot cage.
 Students may not have more than two of these three options.
 These are permitted per student, not per room.

 Dogs may not exceed forty pounds in weight when fully grown.
 Dogs may not exhibit any aggressive behavior.
 Owners are not permitted to breed any animal or pet for food or other purposes.